prantlf/bump-version-action/README.md

 GitHub action for updating changelog and bumping the project version using git commit messages formatted according to [Conventional Commits] and [Semantic Versioning].

 Uses tools [newchanges] and [vp].
+Uses git to detect changed files.
 Only platforms Linux, macOS, Windows on the architecture X64 are supported.

 ## Usage